syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Hiding-Grand-Totals.md

 # Hiding Grand Totals

-You can hide the grand total values of pivot grid control by setting the `ShowGrandTotals` property to false.
+You can hide the grand total values of the pivot grid control by setting the `ShowGrandTotals` property to false.
 By default, the pivot grid displays the grand total values of both rows and columns.

-Refer to the below code sample to hide the grand total values in the pivot grid control.
+Refer to the following code sample to hide the grand total values of the pivot grid control.

 {% tabs %}